-The group and company's budgets were produced, taking a prudent view of trading activity for the current financial year and through to June 2024, this demonstrated that the group and company still had significant cash available whilst operating within the above facility limits throughout the period to and at June 2024.
-In addition to this, the directors undertook stress testing, and whilst the scenarios used were extreme there were instances in some months where the company was in a negative cash position, having utilised all of the available invoice discounting facility.
-As such, the Company and Group have received a letter of support from its parent company, see details below.
+The group and company's budgets were produced, taking a prudent view of trading activity for the current financial year and through to February 2025, this demonstrated that the group and company still had significant cash available whilst operating within the above facility limits throughout the period to and at February 2025.
+In addition to this, the directors undertook stress testing, and although there were no instances where the company was in a negative cash position, the Company and Group have received a letter of support from its parent company, see details below.

 The directors therefore have a reasonable expectation that the group and company have adequate resources to continue in operational existence for the foreseeable future and they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
-The group and company are, however, reliant on the invoice finance facility and as the facility is uncommitted, the Company has received a letter of support from BeNext-Yumeshin Group Co. confirming its intent to provide financial support if required for at least 12 months from the date of signing these financial statements.
+The group and company are, however, reliant on the invoice finance facility and as the facility is uncommitted, the Company has received a letter of support from Open Up Group Inc. confirming its intent to provide financial support if required for at least 12 months from the date of signing these financial statements.